 Quick-drying fabrics will prevent this fiasco, and also enable sink washing and hang drying.
 Options include:

 - Merino wool, which is probably the best thing ever.
 It feels softer and cozier than cotton, but dries quickly, and is naturally anti-microbial.
 On the downside, it’s expensive, so look for sales, and handle with care.
-The Icebreaker Tech T Lite is a massively popular option, and it looks like a regular t-shirt.
+Read more about why merino is so great here.

 - Polyester, which will generally dry faster than merino, but check to make sure it has an anti-microbial finish to prevent horrific odors.
 It’s cheaper than merino, but it can feel sticky once it gets wet, and often has a shiny appearance, but it’ll do the job.